Search is available within each FreeWheel product user guide! Click here to learn more.

 Overview

 In third-party ad tags, a click macro must be included to track clicks and properly redirect the user to the destination URL.
-The Beeswax API and UI automatically detect tags from popular ad serving systems such as DoubleClick Campaign Manager and Sizmek.
+The API and UI automatically detect tags from popular ad serving systems such as DoubleClick Campaign Manager and Sizmek.

 For proper click tracking with Flashtalking, additional settings must be enabled by the Flashtalking team.
-More information on these settings can be found here.

 How Click Tracking Works

-When using Beeswax for click tracking, the {{CLICK_URL}} macro is used to generate a URL that includes both the Beeswax click tracker and the Beeswax redirect.
+When using the DSP for click tracking, the {{CLICK_URL}} macro is used to generate a URL that includes both the DSP click tracker and the DSP redirect.
 This URL will have the following structure:

 vbnet